 Pharmacological (or drug-based) therapies refers to medications administered to treat cocaine dependence by physiological means.

 This type of treatment uses medications that may mimic the substance of abuse in question, but to a reduced or different extent.
 The doses of these medications are reduced (or 'tapered') over time, thus 'weaning' the patient off drug dependence and allowing them to work on abstinence and recovery from addiction.

 An emerging form of pharmacotherapy for cocaine dependence is methylphenidate treatment.
 This medication is prescribed to treat ADHD, and is similar to cocaine in terms of neurological effects.
 However, the stimulant effects of methylphenidate act on the brain for a longer duration, but elicit less extreme reactions, compared to cocaine.
-This alleviates the 'need' for cocaine, and thus dependence, over time.
+The hope is to alleviate the 'need' for cocaine, and thus dependence, over time.

 Finding Treatment for Cocaine Addiction

 Seeking treatment for substance addiction is the first step to true recovery.
 This may require thorough research to find a program best suited to the treatment needs and preferences of the individual patient.
 In addition, a patient may have to find answers to questions such as:

 - How long the program will last?

 - Will my treatment program accommodate any special needs?

 - What quality of aftercare (a program of post-treatment activities or lifestyle modifications that may enhance abstinence and recovery) will be available upon completion of a program.